eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 *eprosima Fast DDS* is a C++ implementation of the DDS (Data Distribution Service) Specification, a protocol defined by the Object Management Group (OMG).
-The *eprosima Fast DDS* library provides both an Application Interface (API) and a communication protocol for deploying a
-Data-Centric Publisher-Subscriber (DCPS) model, with the purpose of establishing efficient and reliable information distribution among Real-Time Systems.
+The *eprosima Fast DDS* library provides both an Application Interface (API) and a communication protocol that deploy a Data-Centric Publisher-Subscriber (DCPS) model, with the purpose of establishing efficient and reliable information distribution among Real-Time Systems.
 *eprosima Fast DDS* is predictable, scalable, flexible, and efficient in resource handling.
 For meeting these requirements, it makes use of typed interfaces and hinges on a many-to-many